 - iMac 27-inch.
 It’s beginning to show its age now but my main daily driver is a late-2015 model 5k iMac.
 I’m pretty heavily entrenched in the Apple ecosystem and, as I will discuss in the Software section, I make heavy use of macOS features for accessibility.
 I’m planning to update this machine when the Apple Silicon equivalent is released.

 - My secondary machine is a 2021 MacBook Pro 16-inch with the M1 Max chip.
 Yes it runs circles around my primary machine.
 I spend a decent amount of time laying down to rest my legs (increasingly more often) so I wanted a machine powerful enough to let me work from bed if needed.
 More about this in the software section.
+You can check out my laptop setup for bed here.

 - I use a Logitech M535 Bluetooth mouse.
 It’s compact enough for me to handle, although I have to dial up the sensitivity to 11.
 I modified it with a little bit of Sugru so that I can grip it more easily.